 In Oklahoma, a bicycle is considered a vehicle when operated on the roadway.
-As a result, bicycles are subject to the same responsibilities and regulations as motorists.
-The same fines apply to motorists and bicyclists for traffic violations, such as failing to yield to pedestrians, running a stop sign or red light, going the wrong way on a one way street, or riding on the wrong side of the road.
+As a result, bicycles are subject to the same responsibilities and regulations as autos.
+The same fines apply to motorists and bicyclists for traffic violations, such as failing to yield to pedestrians, running a stop sign or red light, going the wrong way on a one-way street, or riding on the wrong side of the road.
 Additionally, there are laws specific to bicycle operators, such as a mandatory white front light and red rear light if the bicycle is being ridden between sunset and sunrise and an allowance for only one person per permanently affixed seat.
+When operated on sidewalks, bicycles should be aware of, and yield to, pedestrian traffic.
+If a bicyclist chooses to use a pedestrian crosswalk, they must dismount and walk their bicycle across the street.

-ROLLER SKATES, ROLLER BLADES, AND SKATEBOARDS
+ELECTRIC SCOOTERS, KICK SCOOTERS, SEGWAYS, HOVERBOARDS, ROLLER SKATES, ROLLER BLADES AND SKATEBOARDS